SysTEX '26

 Badges

-1. Artifacts Available: When the AEC could verify that the artifacts were made available permanently and publicly via a stable URL.
+Available: Artifacts that were made available permanently and publicly via a stable URL.
 Any public hosting website is allowed, but not a personal webpage.
 When using a git repository (e.g., GitHub), a commit hash or tag is required for a stable URL.
 To earn this badge, no further requirements on documentation, completeness, or functionality are needed.

-2. Artifacts Functional: When the AEC deems the artifact to be (i) complete (i.e., all key components described in the paper are included); (ii) reasonably well-documented; and (iii) exercisable (e.g., building of the software could be verified).
+Functional: Artifacts that are (i) complete (i.e., all key components described in the paper are included); (ii) reasonably well-documented; and (iii) exercisable (e.g., building of the software could be verified).

-3. Artifacts Reusable: When the quality of the artifact significantly exceeds minimal functionality, e.g., the code can be ran and at least some results could be reproduced.
+Reusable: Artifacts whose quality significantly exceeds minimal functionality, e.g., the code can be ran and at least some results could be reproduced.